johnwcowan/r7rs-work/SyntaxDefinitions.md

 ### Explicit renaming

-Explicit renaming is a low-level macro system supported by Gauche, MIT, Chicken, Scheme48/scsh, Sagittarius, Picrin, Larceny (with different syntax).
+Explicit renaming is a low-level macro system supported by Gauche, MIT, Chicken, Scheme48/scsh, Sagittarius, Picrin, Chibi, Larceny (with different syntax).

 Supported as the only kind of low-level hygienic macros: Scheme48/scsh